kumarabhiii/DaInvoice/README.md

 - [License](#license)

 ## Introduction
-Provide an introduction and overview of your project here.
+DaInvoice is a Invoice generator Web application developed in jQuery, jQueryUI, jQuery validations plugin, HTML, CSS, JSP, Servlet, java and iText7.

+User can Effortlessly create professional PDF invoices with automated calculations for subtotals, taxes, discounts, and more.
+User-friendly interface for seamless invoice generation and distribution.

-## Installation
+## Requirements
-Explain how to install and set up your project.
-Include any dependencies or requirements.
+Tomcat9 web server, JDK, Browser, iText7 PDF Library, jQuery framework, jQueryUI plugin, jQuery Validation plugin.

 ## Usage
-Provide instructions on how to use your project.
-Include examples or code snippets if applicable.
+Start server and then use this project by typing http://localhost:8080/DaInvoice in browser address bar.

 ## Features
-- Feature 1: Description of feature 1.
-- Feature 2: Description of feature 2.
-- Feature 3: Description of feature 3.
+- No need for manual calculation for Tax, Discounts, subtotal, paid amount and due amount.
+- User friendly simple User interface.
+- Effortlessly create invoice.
+- Export in PDF Format, pdf format is standard format for invoices.
+- Easy Distribution and more.
 - ...

 ## Demo
 [![Project Demo](https://img.youtube.com/vi/LvItYcE6Gzw/0.jpg)](https://youtu.be/LvItYcE6Gzw)

-Click the image above to watch a demo video of the project.
+Click the thumbnail above to watch a demo video of the project.

-## Contributing
-Explain how others can contribute to your project.
-Provide guidelines for submitting pull requests or reporting issues.

 ## License
 Specify the license under which your project is distributed.